etxnija/Haskell_for_nordies/README.md

-Hakell_for_nordies
+Haskell_for_nordies
 ==================

-Learning Haskell with frineds
+Learning Haskell with friends